Suffering & Joy

 “We cannot savor joy until we’ve first drunk deep the cup of suffering.”
 Cindee Snider Re

 “If we only knew the precious treasure hidden in infirmities, we would receive them with the same joy with which we receive the greatest benefits, and we would bear them without ever complaining or showing signs of weariness.”
-ST. Vincent De Paul
+Saint Vincent De Paul

 “Everywhere a greater joy is preceded by a greater suffering.”
 Saint Augustine of Hippo